mattdavis0351/mongodb-labs/exercises/mongo-shell/intermediate-read.md

         {"_id": 0, "title": 1, "countries": 1})
     ```

-* Similar to the previous query, find the maximum number of countries that a movie(s) was shot in.
+* Similar to the previous query, take **5 minutes** ⏰ to find the maximum number of countries that a movie(s) was shot in.
 It'll take a little trial and error but code away!

 ---